yannaaa23/Robotics2_Midterm_Try/README.md

 ## III.
 Degrees of Freedom

 <span style="font-family: Arial, sans-serif; font-size: 18px;">
-    In robotics, degrees of freedom (DOF) refer to the number of independent parameters that define the configuration or motion of a robot.
+    <P> In robotics, degrees of freedom (DOF) refer to the number of independent parameters that define the configuration or motion of a robot.
 Essentially, it indicates how many different ways a robot can move within its environment.The more the degree of freedom, the more flexible and adaptable the robot.
-A robot with high DoF can make more complex movements and perform a variety of tasks. </span>
+A robot with high DoF can make more complex movements and perform a variety of tasks. </P></span>

 <p class="blank-line">&nbsp;</p>